Softala-MLOPS/Supercomputing-review/Simplified instructions for OSS Platform.md

 1. When you have the project page open, scroll down a bit until you see a section called "Services"
 2. Log in to cPouta and authenticate using HAKA
 3. You should be taken to an "Overview" page of all your virtual machines.
-Make sure from the top-left corner that you are doing this in the right project.
+4. Make sure from the top-left corner that you are doing this in the right project.
 You can confirm the correct project number from MyCSC project page.
-4.
+If you can't find the right project number, you may need to wait a bit longer.
+5. First we'll create an instance.
+Go to Compute > Instances and press "Launch Instance"
+6. Give the instance a name and a description you like, to help you identify it better.
+When writing the name, preferably use lower case letters and substitute spaces with "_"
+7. Go to Source and choose "Yes" to creating a new volume.
+Give it at least 100
+8.